wp-plugins/globe-gateway-e4/tags/0.0.2/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==
-== This is for Globe Gateway e4 Hosted Payment Page.
-This is something I created to make it easier for word press users to set-up a pay button on their website. ==
+This is for Globe Gateway e4 Hosted Payment Page.
+This is something I created to make it easier for word press users to set-up a pay button on their website.

 == Installation ==